Abbbyccc/FAC_-Revision-quiz/README.md

 To carefully review the code and create different version to track before merge the file into the main

 #### Why should you review your teammates’ pull requests?
-To double confirm there is no bug and understand other people’s work
+To double confirm there is no bug and understand other people’s work to

 ## HTML